-Alotau - EmbarkBoarding commences at 2:00pm for a 3:00pm departure.
-Time to settle in and explore Oceanic Discoverer before joining the Captain and his crew at the Captain's Welcome Cocktails.
+Alotau - EmbarkBoarding commences at 2:00 pm for a 3:00 pm departure.
+Cruise Milne Bay, settle in, and explore Oceanic Discoverer before joining the Captain and his crew at the Captain's Welcome Cocktails.

-Trobriands & KitavaHistorically known as the 'Islands of Love' the Trobriands offer a glimpse of traditional culture largely unspoilt by outside influence.
+Trobriands & KitavaHistorically known as the 'Islands of Love' the Trobriands offer a glimpse of traditional culture largely unspoiled by outside influence.
 Witness traditional Trobriand dances.

-Dobu & Fergusson IslandsYou will be greeted by a flotilla of canoes while approaching the Dobu anchorage.
-Your Guest Lecturer will share with you the history of the Kula Ring where Dobu Island was a pivotal link between the Kula trade routes.
-The local primary school children welcome you with a traditional dance.
-After lunch, join your Expedition Leader on an excursion to the Dei Dei Hot Springs where the landowner shares the mythical and spiritual tales of these hot water and mud springs.
+Dobu & Fergusson IslandsA flotilla of canoes greets the ship while approaching the Dobu anchorage.
+A Guest Lecturer shares the history of the Kula Ring where Dobu Island was a pivotal link between the north and south Kula trade routes.
+Local primary school children perform a traditional dance.
+Join the Expedition Leader on an excursion to the Dei Dei Hot Springs where the landowner shares the mythical and spiritual tales of these hot water and mud springs.

-Tufi FjordsToday discover the scenic beauty of the rarely visited Tufi Fjords.
+Tufi FjordsDiscover the scenic beauty of the rarely visited Tufi Fjords.
 Similar to Nordic fjords and featuring 25 individual canyons with sheer basalt cliffs, these are the only fjords in Papua New Guinea and offer a wealth of sightseeing opportunities.
-Soak up the spectacular views as you cruise close to the towering cliffs before boarding Xplorer to travel ashore to meet the friendly locals.
+Soak up the spectacular views while cruising close to the towering cliffs before boarding Xplorer to travel ashore to meet the friendly locals.
 Then, enjoy a leisurely swim and snorkel over spectacular fringing reefs.

 Lababia - Wildlife Management AreaAwaken early and travel ashore to the picturesque village of Lababia, gateway to one of the most important conservation areas in PNG - the Kamiali Wildlife Management Area.
-In the company of your Guest Lecturers and local guides, walk the David Suzuki trail through the prehistoric rainforest.
-With luck, you may see some of the prolific birdlife here including hornbills, parrots, palm cockatoos and the iconic Raggiana Bird of Paradise.
+In the company of Guest Lecturers and local guides, walk the David Suzuki trail through the prehistoric rainforest.
+With luck, see some of the prolific bird life here including hornbills, parrots, palm cockatoos and the iconic Raggiana Bird of Paradise.

-Sepik River & Volcanic Manam IslandSure to be a highlight, this morning enter the mouth of the mighty Sepik River - one of the world's great river systems.
-Only with Oceanic Discoverer will you cruise well into the Sepik region, renowned for its unique artifacts.
+Sepik River & Volcanic Manam IslandSure to be a highlight, enter the mouth of the mighty Sepik River - one of the world's great river systems.
+Only with Oceanic Discoverer cruise well into the Sepik region, renowned for its unique artifacts.
 Visit the remote village of Bien where the locals are amongst the greatest primitive artists on earth.
 Enjoy the opportunity to purchase unique hand carvings.
-On farewelling the Sepik, pass the active volcano on Manam Island and enjoy the sunset.
+On departing the Sepik, pass the active volcano on Manam Island and enjoy the sunset.

-Crown IslandJoin your Expedition Leader and Guest Lecturers aboard Xplorer and head ashore on this uninhabited island.
-Known as a turtle nesting ground and home of the giant lizard explore the beaches of this seldom visited island.
-Spend time relaxing or snorkelling in the beautiful clear waters.
+Crown IslandJoin the Expedition Leader and Guest Lecturers aboard Xplorer and head ashore on this uninhabited island.
+Known as a turtle nesting ground and home of the giant lizard, explore the beaches of this seldom visited island.
+Spend time relaxing or snorkeling in the beautiful clear waters.

-Witu Islands & Kimbe BayWith the support of local guides, your Expedition Leader will lead you on an exploration of the region.
+Witu Islands & Kimbe BayWith the support of local guides, the Expedition Leader leads an exploration of the region.
 Kimbe Bay has one of the world's richest and most diverse coral reef systems, home to over 860 different species of tropical fish and in excess of 400 different varieties of coral.
-Here you will experience genuine island friendliness and hospitality while welcomed by a flotilla of outrigger canoes.
+Experience genuine island friendliness and hospitality while welcomed by a flotilla of outrigger canoes.
 In the evening, join new-found friends and staff at the Captain’s Farewell Cocktails.

 RabaulEnter magnificent Simpson Harbor early in the morning, passing the striking islands known as the Beehives.
-Your arrival in Rabaul at 8:00am marks the end of your voyage of exploration and adventure.
-If time permits, you may wish to explore the 'ghost town' of Rabaul that lies under volcanic ash deposited when Mt Tuvurvur erupted in 1994.
+Arrive in Rabaul at 8:00 am, marking the end of the voyage of exploration and adventure.
+If time permits, explore the 'ghost town' of Rabaul that lies under volcanic ash deposited when Mt Tuvurvur erupted in 1994.